dzflack/duo-device-health/README.md

 ## Duo Device Health

 Bypass client-side checks for [Duo Device Health Application](https://duo.com/docs/device-health).
-Tested on macOS only.

 **WARNING**: Multiple failed attempts will lock out you account.
 If you fail to auth with 2 consecutive attempts, wait for awhile before you try again.
 Alternatively reset your failed auth attempts by using another device (i.e. a phone) to successfully auth, and then try again.